Choosing a painting, its size and frame can be daunting. Here’s how I helped a long distance client recently by using some pretty cool technology.

 Today one of the East Coast’s most collected artists, Ellen’s paintings are found in private homes and government and corporate collections throughout the United States and abroad

-To receive notices about my newest paintings, prints or gallery events please enter your email address below and select your areas of interest.
+To receive my news....
+If you'd like to know about my painting & print debuts, my artisans' debuting creations and events at my gallery, please enter your email address below and select your specific areas of interest.
 Your privacy is important to me.
 I do not sell or share my mail list with anyone ever.

-All images, design and text copyright Ellen H. Rice 2017, Ocean View, Delaware.
+All images, design and text Copyright Ellen Rice Associates LLC , 2018, Ocean View, Delaware.
 All rights reserved.